People around the world eat the penises of bulls, sheep, and goats, without a quiver.

 Most Westerners don’t know how to clean penis for cooking.
 The following video from the National Geographic Society makes that clear: the cook slits it open, removes the urethra, and rinses the meat several times under running water to remove any trace of urine.

 Hard to swallow the idea?
 It’s understandable.
-A study titled Udders, Penises, and Testicles by Robert Rotenberg and published in the 2008 Ethnology magazine says why:
+A study titled Udders, Penises, and Testicles by Robert Rotenberg and published in the 2008 Ethnology (links to PDF) magazine says why:

 “…udders, penises and testicles are difficult to separate from the self and hence persistently problematic as foods. …The similarity renders them as self, instead of as foods.”